roneymatusp2/Form3EOYrevision/VIDEO_CHECKER_README.md

 ## Setup

-1. The `.env` file has already been set up with the DeepSeek Reasoner API key.
+1. The `.env` file has already been set up with the Mistral API key.

 2. Install the required dependencies: